OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Managing Virtual Networks
 ==========================

-.. todo:: the host is not bound to a vn_mad anymore

 A host is connected to one or more networks that are available to the virtual machines through the corresponding bridges.
 OpenNebula allows the creation of Virtual Networks by mapping them on top of the physical ones.

 .. _vgg_vn_model: